tymull/recreation-resources/README.md

 # recreation-resources
  Healthy recreation resources for BYU students.
 This was a project for C S 356 that was alright to keep public.

  The purpose of this project was to practice designing an effective information architecture.
 To save time, I stubbed out a lot of the content on the different pages, but it still shows the general idea.

+ Note that we only needed to make it for pcs, so I did not spend time making it very responsive for smaller screens.

  ## Methodology